 Our projects are always concept-driven, based on research, the context and importantly the people using the building.
 From this investigative foundation, we come up with a unique concept approach for the project that informs the design direction, material choices and decisions made throughout the project.

 We believe in bringing the architecture and interiors together, no matter what aspect of a project we are responsible for, ensuring that the spaces are optimized and work for the end user.
 Spatial consideration and manipulation are a key part of that, in particular in interior design – we love an interesting and thought-through section!

-The next project is always my favorite – and that is not just a flippant comment to a new client.
-Getting excited about the new challenge, being able to bring experience from previous projects to the next one and starting with the (now proverbial) blank sheet of paper is key to keeping us creative.
+The next project is always my favourite – and that is not just a flippant comment to a new client.
+Getting excited about the new challenge, being able to bring experience from previous projects to the next one and starting with the (now proverbial) blank sheet of paper are key to keeping us creative.

 We have a number of great projects on the drawing board, from a new Park Hyatt in PRC to a boutique hotel renovation in Prague and a number of residential developments in the UK and South East Asia so are looking forward to how they will develop!